-A broker non-vote occurs when a beneficial owner's shares are not voted on a proposal because the broker did not receive specific voting instructions from the beneficial owner and the bank, broker or other financial institution did not have authority to vote on the matter because it constituted a non-discretionary matter under current NYSE rules or interpretations.
+A broker non-vote occurs when a beneficial owner's shares are not voted on a proposal because the broker did not receive specific voting instructions from the beneficial owner and the bank, broker or other financial institution did not have authority to vote on the matter because it constituted a non-discretionary matter.

-Who should I contact if I have questions or need assistance voting prior to the Annual Meeting?
+What should I do if I have questions or need assistance voting prior to the Annual Meeting?